jmarthaller/jmarthaller/README.md

 ### Hi, I'm Jacob!

-Full Stack Software Engineer working primarily in JavaScript, React.js, and Ruby on Rails.
+I'm a Full Stack Software Engineer working primarily in JavaScript, React.js, and Ruby on Rails worlds.
 My professional background is in legal services with experience working on the non-technical side of startups.

 Strong research skills with the ability to communicate complex topics in accessible ways.
 Diverse academic interests provide novel ways to approach difficult problems.
 Motivated to advance my skills as a developer and build amazing software.